 Apostle #1: The Roles in Scrum

 Surprising, isn’t it?
-Many claim that the clear role definitions are one of the best things about Scrum.
+Many claims that the clear role definitions are one of the best things about Scrum.
 Well, I don’t buy that.
 I believe in self-organized teams where we don’t need roles, but rather contributors.
 If you have a great idea – go ahead and share it.
 You don’t have to be a product owner to generate great ideas, right?
 You don’t need to be a Scrum master to be a guardian of the process, right?

 Apostle #2: Commitment

 Managers love that.
-I mean the old-fashioned managers (with all my respect to them).
-They need to know that the team is committed to deliver what’s in the backlog.
+I mean the old-fashioned managers (with all my respect for them).
+They need to know that the team is committed to delivering what’s in the backlog.
 I used to be a manager of a Scrum team (for a very very short time) and I loved the feeling of security that the commitment gave me.
 I could sleep tight knowing that my guys will do whatever they have to do to get the items out.

 You know what?
 That sucks.
-I need to know that my team will do whatever it takes to keep the product in a good shape, that we will not let our technical debt grow, that we will be super-fast to address customer issues and that we will help each-other when things go bad.
+I need to know that my team will do whatever it takes to keep the product in a good shape, that we will not let our technical debt grow, that we will be super-fast to address customer issues and that we will help each other when things go bad.
 I don’t care about the commitment, not at all.

 Moreover, if a team fails to deliver what they have committed to a few times in a row, this will almost certainly make them to commit to less next time.
 Just in case… you know?